basarat/demo-typestyle/04-state/script.md

 );
 ```

-It is always fun and super easy to add a CSS transition for the properties you are going to change in different states.
+It is always fun and super easy to add a CSS transition for the properties you are going to change in different pseudo classes.

 With this transition in place even our excessively exaggerated property change feel much more smooth.